VasilyevR/Hangman/README.md

 # Hangman
-## Sample implementation of the game
+## Sample implementation of the game "Hangman"